 BLÁHA, Luděk.
 Podkladové materiály (PDF) k výuce obecné ekotoxikologie (Handout materials (PDF) for lectures from general ecotoxicology).
 2005.
 URLinfo

-CALOW, P. Handbook of Ecotoxicology Vol. I and II (Handbook of Ecotoxicology Vol. I and II).
+CALOW, P. Handbook of Ecotoxicology Vol. I and II.
 London, U.K.: Blackwell Scientific publications, 1993. info

 Combination of lectures (weekly during whole semester), practical exercises - ecotoxicology tests (block at the end of semester), e-learning materials (within IS.MUNI.CZ), independent seminar project (1x during the semester), continuous check (using Questionaires in the IS.MUNI.CZ (3x during the semester).